code77withHimanshu/Ecommerce/README.md

 If the role or job requirements necessitate the inclusion of a payment gateway, I am prepared to implement it and will address this integration accordingly.

+### Uploading Product Images
+I have used image_url in Users table in MySql which stores the url of the image of a product.
+Therefore, while adding the product, vendors have to add image_url to upload product image.

+I could have also used file upload mechanism to upload product image but that would require a lot of changes in the configuration from your side.

+If the role or job requirements necessitate the inclusion of a payment gateway, I am prepared to implement it and will address this integration accordingly.

 ### Step-1
 Clone the repository and open in VS code.
  - `git clone git@github.com:code77withHimanshu/Ecommerce.git`